DayByDayBy/repetiprompter/README.md

 repetiprompter.ipynb

 ```
-the first of those creates prompts chains as described above of the length 'CHAIN_LENGTH', and then reuses each element in the chain as a seed prompt for another chain, each of which is used as a seed for another chain, and so on, 'RECURSION_DEPTH' times
+they all create *prompt->response* chains of the length 'CHAIN_LENGTH', and then reuse each element in the chain as a seed-prompt for another chain, each of which is used as a seed-chain for another, and so on, 'RECURSION_DEPTH' times

-the second does similar, but does so employing some parallelisation via the 'concurrent' library, the third is a jupyter notbeook refactoring, with some basic visualisations and stats information
+the parallel one does so, employing some parallelisation via the 'concurrent' library

-be sure to check the values for CHAIN_LENGTH and RECURSION_DEPTH before running,
+the last one is a jupyter notbeook refactoring of an earlier iteration, with some basic visualisations and stats information

-(in particular the latter) as it will take a while to complete if those are much above 4 and 4
+be sure to check the values for CHAIN_LENGTH and RECURSION_DEPTH before running, (in particular the latter) as it will take a while to complete if those are much above 4 and 4, especially for larger models

-check how many respponses will be generated with this:
+check how many responses will be generated with this:

 ```
 chain_length = CHAIN_LENGTH